samrpat/dyson-ir/README.md

 Fixes the “turns on then off” issue I ran into previously with the power IR code

+## Web UI
+A dashboard will be hosted when the Pico is connected to wifi and power.

+Themed after a real AM09 dyson remote, with a blue to red gradient background.

+It provides buttons to send IR commands for all functions of the fan, triggering the same actions as the HTTP endpoints shown below.

 ## HTTP Endpoints

 Each endpoint sends one IR command with Double-Send protection.